ultimatedotfiles/strap/README.md

     run
 lib/
     hello.sh
+package.yml
 ```

 The above tree shows the following:

+* `package.yml` is a Strap package yaml file.
+This file contains metadata about your package that Strap uses
+  to ensure your package can be referenced by other packages, as well as enable any Strap sub-commands your package
+  might provide, and more.

 * `cmd/hello` is an executable script that can be executed as a strap sub-command.
 That is, a strap user could
-  type `strap hello` and strap would delegate execution to the `cmd/hello` script.
+  type `strap hello` and strap would delegate execution to your `cmd/hello` script.
 When committing this file to
   source control, ensure that the file's executable flag is set, for example `chmod u+x cmd/hello`.

 * `hooks/run` is an executable script that will execute when `strap run` is called.
 For example, if a strap user types